Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Evaluation

-Next, we testify our analysis of the model with latent variables by simulation on a real-world dataset: ``Census income" (Adult dataset).
-This is a census survey dataset in which 48842 users' personal information is listed, including 14 attributes, such as: age, work class, marriage, race, gender, education, and annual income.
+Next, we testify our analysis of the model with latent variables by simulation on a real-world dataset: ``Census income" (Adult dataset), a census survey dataset in which 48842 users' personal information is listed, including 14 attributes, such as age, work class, marriage, race, gender, education, and annual income, {which are denoted as $\{R_i^1,R_i^2,...,R_i^{14}\}$ respectively}.
 We assume each user's data is published and collected independently.
 In the field of machine learning, the Adult dataset is usually used for predicting whether each user's annual income is over 50k dollars by training on all the personal information (taken as features).
-In this experiment, we want to aggregate users' work classes while protecting the annual incomes.
-In this dataset, the aggregated data $X_i$, work class, has a domain size of 8: \{Private, Self-emp-not-inc, Self-emp-inc, Federal-gov, Local-gov, State-gov, Without-pay, Never-worked\}.
-Each user's annual income, $G_i$, also has a domain size of 8: \{below 20K, 20k-30k, 30k-40k, 40k-50k, 50k-60k, 60k-70k, 70k-80k, over 80k\}, We use number $0$ to $7$ to stand for each of them and statistically calculate the frequency of each value to be the priors.
-We then, find the correlation between each user's work class and the annual income by deep learning (built-in network of Tensorflow).
-Then each user publishes his work class by the Opt-LIP/ Opt-LDP mechanism described in Section~IV.
+In this experiment, we want to aggregate users' work classes while protecting annual incomes. {In this dataset, the raw data $R_i^2$, work class, has a domain size of 8}: \{Private, Self-emp-not-inc, Self-emp-inc, Federal-gov, Local-gov, State-gov, Without-pay, Never-worked\}.
+Each user's annual income, {$G_i=R_i^{14}$}, also has a domain size of 8: \{below 20K, 20k-30k, 30k-40k, 40k-50k, 50k-60k, 60k-70k, 70k-80k, over 80k\}, We use number $0$ to $7$ to stand for each of them and statistically calculate the frequency of each value to be the priors.
+We then find the correlation between each user's work class and the annual income by deep learning (a built-in network of Tensorflow). {In this experiment, we consider the input data $X_i$ has a smaller domain size than $|\mathcal{R}_i|$, i.e., $f_i$ is surjective but not bijective: let $\mathcal{X}$ be \{Private, Self-employed, Government, Never-worked\}.
+The prior of $X_i$ and correlation with $G_i$ can be calculated by the mapping rule. }Then each user publishes his/her $X_i$ by the LIP/ LDP based mechanism with perturbation parameters numerically solved by the optimization problem defined in \eqref{probelm}.
 The comparison is shown in Fig. \ref{fig:adult}.
-From which, we observe that the proposed Opt-$\epsilon$-LIP model provides better utility than $\epsilon$-LDP.
-Compared with Monte-carlo simulations, with this dataset, each model requires a larger $\epsilon$ to diminish to $0$, because the latent variable $G$ is highly correlated with the $X$.
-In order to protect the privacy of $G$, it requires larger probabilities to be perturbed than the cases with arbitrary correlations between $X$ and $G$.
+From Fig. \ref{fig:adult}, we observe that the proposed $\epsilon$-LIP model provides better utility than $\epsilon$-LDP.
+Compared with Monte-Carlo simulations, with this dataset, each model requires a larger $\epsilon$ to diminish to $0$, because the latent variable $G$ is highly correlated with $X$.